Enhancing the QUAlity and Transparency Of health Research

 STROBE checklist for conference abstracts

-The STROBE Group have recently developed a checklist for conference abstracts.
+The STROBE Group have developed a checklist for conference abstracts.

 Guideline for Reporting Environmental Epidemiology aNalyses (GREEN) (registered 20 December 2016)

-This guideline will encompass studies that report on association between environmental exposures and health outcomes.
+This guideline will encompass studies that report on the association between environmental exposures and health outcomes.